Rethinking skip connection model as a learnable Markov chain: Method

 \subsection{Markov chain Optimization}

 Before exploring the optimization method of a Markov chain, it is necessary to have a careful discussion about the efficiency of a Markov chain taking effect in the optimization process.
-According to aforesaid Lemma.~\ref{lemma:convergence_guarantee}, if all parameters $\theta_{l}$ are optimized in the way make $\mathcal{C}_{L}(x_{0}\to x_{L})$ always be a $\delta$-convex chain for any input $x_{0}$, the convergence speed for optimization appears to be substantially improved, the final performance as well.
+According to aforesaid Lemma.~\ref{lemma:convergence_guarantee}, if all parameters $\theta_{l}$ are optimized in a way that makes $\mathcal{C}_{L}(x_{0}\to x_{L})$ always be a $\delta$-convex chain for any input $x_{0}$, the convergence speed for optimization appears to be substantially improved, and the final performance as well.
 However, we caution that a $\delta$-convex chain is not guaranteed by existing SGD-based optimizers, such as SGD and Adam.
-Actually, the existing optimizers prefer towards to an efficient or even an inefficient Markov chain, where the land scope of loss is more smooth, instead of a $\delta$-convex one.
+Actually, the existing optimizers prefer towards to an efficient or even an inefficient Markov chain, where the land scope of the loss is more smooth, instead of a $\delta$-convex one.
 After discovery and practice, we find SGD-based optimizers have the potential to bridge the gap which will be discussed later.
-The diagrammatic sketch of efficient and inefficient Markov chain is illustrated in Fig.~\ref{fig: efficient inefficient}, which can better help understanding.
+The diagrammatic sketch of efficient and inefficient Markov chain is illustrated in Fig.~\ref{fig: efficient inefficient}, which can better help to understand.

 Intuitively, while $\varepsilon \to 1$, an efficient Markov chain acts more like a $\delta$-convex chain and can obtain its good properties.
 However, a too large $\varepsilon$ is a disaster for existing optimizers, resulting in hard convergence.
 Hence, the main idea to optimize a Markov chain is to train a ``reasonable'' efficient Markov chain, i.e. let $\lVert \varepsilon \rVert_2^2$ no larger than a given threshold $\rho$.
 In this way, the objective function can be formulated as: